Posterno/posterno/readme.txt

 Please note that using Posterno does NOT guarantee compliance to GDPR.
 Posterno gives you general information and tools, but is NOT meant to serve as complete compliance package.
 As the owner of your website, it is your responsibility to ensure that your site is compliant with the regulations.
 Please always contact an attorney for accurate information, we are not responsible for your website GDPR compliance and we can’t be held accountable for any legal issues.

 == Changelog ==

+= 1.2.6 31st January 2019 =

+- Added: compatibility with the new Elementor integration extension.
+- Fix: js conflict with Yoast SEO preventing the display of some pages in the admin panel.
+- Fix: an issue where listings pending payment would still display on the frontend.
+- Tweak: maps component has been rebuilt from scratch to be more flexible and extensible for when there'll be support for more maps providers in the future.
+- Tweak: added new filter to bypass output of listings cards layout.
+- Tweak: updated carbon fields library to latest version.

 = 1.2.5 14th January 2019 =